Matthew LoPresti: Career

-LoPresti was arrestedfor driving under the influence on June 17, 2022 by troopers near Ewa Beach on the Hawaiian Island of O'ahu.
-The charges were dismissed later that year.

-During the 2018 elections, LoPresti gained notice for a video recording depicting his tampering with an opponent's campaign flyer, for which he later apologized.
-He previously denied taking down an opponent's political signs in the 2016 elections.

 LoPresti was elected to consecutive two-year terms on the executive committee of the Sierra Club's Oahu Group, where he served as Vice Chair.
 He was also elected to a two-year term on the ‘Ewa Neighborhood Board in 2011.

+During the 2018 elections, LoPresti gained notice for a video recording depicting his tampering with an opponent's campaign flyer, for which he later apologized.
+In 2016 he filed a TRO against an opponent for removing his banners and harassment.
+The court approved the TRO.